theovassiliou/hc2-tools/README.md

 to install a copy of the executables into `$GOPATH/bin`

-To test whether build integrates with your Fibaro system use
+To test whether the build integrates with your Fibaro system use

 ```shell
 hc2DownloadScene -u <fibaroHc2Login> -p <secretPassword> --url http://<ip.address.of.hc2> -i -t